trainerplus1/Simple-Stock-Managment-Using-PHP/README.md

 # Simple-Stock-Managment-Using-PHP
-This Simple Stock Managment Will Allow Users to Add Stock to Their Inventory and Make Them Stock Out When Ever They Need
+This is an Simple Stock Managment System Developed Using PHP.
+This Software has The Ability to Increase QTY of The Product Along With Barcode & SKU.
+Simply This Can Be Used in Any Store.
+This Software Will Helps You to Maintain The Outward QTY of a Product and QTY of the product which comes to your store.
+It also, priovide reports which users can import to Excel Sheet.